Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

 Originally published earlier.

-Discuss: Black Friday Amazon deals come early on Ring, Blink, Echo and more
+Discuss: Black Friday Amazon deals come early on Amazon Fire, Ring, Blink, Echo and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.